bobambrosius/hospice/README.md

 The organisation has about 50 volunteers who need to be scheduled in 4 shifts (of 4 hours) each day, starting at 7 PM.
 Each shift is scheduled for two volunteers: one caretaker (a specialist) and one generalist.
-The are two groups of volunteers.
+There are two groups of volunteers.
 At night there are no volunteers but only professionals.
 A schedule is made per a quarter of a year,